I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_physical_node_data.md

 ## Members

 `AdapterCount`

 A value of 0 or 1 that indicates the adapter count in the storage node.

 `AdapterDataLength`

 The data length of the storage adapter in the storage node,  in units of kilobytes (1024 bytes).

 `AdapterDataOffset`

 The data offset from the beginning of the data structure.
 The buffer contains an array of <a href="..\ntddstor\ns-ntddstor-_storage_physical_adapter_data.md">STORAGE_PHYSICAL_ADAPTER_DATA</a>.

 `DeviceCount`

 A value less than or equal to 1.

 `DeviceDataLength`

 The data length of the storage device in the storage node,  in units of kilobytes (1024 bytes).

 `DeviceDataOffset`

 The data offset from the beginning of the data structure.
 The buffer contains an array of <a href="..\ntddstor\ns-ntddstor-_storage_physical_device_data.md">STORAGE_PHYSICAL_DEVICE_DATA</a>.

 `NodeId`

 The hardware ID of the storage node.

+`Reserved`

 ## Requirements